Brighton Symphony Orchestra

 Spring

-This Spring, we’re welcoming a new voice to the stage as Maestro Ric Jones passes the baton to BSO’s Associate Conductor, Johnathan Allentoff.
+This Spring, we’re welcoming a new voice to the stage as Maestro Ric Jones passes the baton to BSO’s Associate Conductor, Jonathan Allentoff.

 The concert features the following pieces: